 Long term solution: Bamboo

-The bamboo reforestation is a long-term transformation process which was started at PeermaTree back in March 2016 (History).
-Until today over 1000 diverse bamboo seedlings have been successfully transplanted over a area of about 10 hectares.
+The bamboo reforestation is a long-term transformation process which was started at Finca Yantza back in March 2016 (History).
+Until today over 1000 diverse bamboo seedlings have been successfully transplanted over an area of about 10 hectares.
 Now

-So on this saturday 25th july 2020, we have managed to plant 57 bamboo plants!
+So on this Saturdays 25th July 2020, we have managed to plant 57 bamboo plants!
 44 Guadua angustifolia and 5 Dendrocalamus asper and 8 Phyllostachys.

 Additionally to the bamboo reforestation we have been able to identify local shrubs and trees that attract insects and birds because of their flowers.
 They are growing all over the areas so the seeds have been lying in the soil for some time and now they are sprouting.
 And they attract more bio-diversity.
 The bamboo does the same thing for the birds and reptiles.